Glossary

 Slowed

-While you are slowed, your speed is 2 unless it is already lower.
+While you are slowed, your speed is 2 unless it is already lower, and you can’t shift.

 Stability